 You may check your Financial Aid status by logging into your insidePC account and clicking on the Financial Aid tab.
 The information is up to date and available 24/7.
 Please note, all documents for the 2021 award year are pending as we are moving to an online platform, CampusLogic to better serve students, employees, and remote work.
 We do not expect to have CampusLogic in full operation until the later part of June.
 Expect to begin submitting documents via CampusLogic in the early part of July.
 We appreciate your patience as we work through the implementation phase.

-The purpose of this Financial Aid site is to supply you with detailed information about financial aid at Porterville College.
+The purpose of this Financial Aid site is to supply you with detailed information about financial aid at PC.
 If you still have questions, be sure to ask members of the financial aid staff.
-We believe that no student should be denied access to the educational experience at Porterville College because of a lack of funds.
+We believe that no student should be denied access to the educational experience because of a lack of funds.
 We must work under federal and state regulations designed to supply funds to those who need them the most.
-To follow the regulations there is a series of questions that must be asked of you.
+To follow the regulations, there is a series of questions that students must answer.
 Please be patient with the application process.

 The Financial Aid process starts with the completion of the Free Application For Federal Student Aid (FAFSA).
 The information that you provide assists us in determining what you and/or your family should pay toward your educational expenses.
 Students must apply early to receive funds for the first day of classes.
 Feel free to come by the office if you have any questions regarding your application or financial aid.
 May you have a prosperous academic year!